Skip to main content

 • Error logged → team alert

-• Bolt.new builders who need transactional email without the setup
+• Bolt.new builders who need transactional email without slowing down

 • Vibe coders who want to ship notifications as fast as they ship features